-On behalf of the Board, I sincerely wish to extend my gratitude to our valued customers, financiers/bankers, business associates/partners and shareholders for their confidence, support and loyalty without which our success will not be possible and I look forward for their continuing support in the Group.
-I would also like to extend my appreciation and gratitude to the relevant regulatory authorities and agencies for their continued support, cooperation and advice.
+On behalf of the Board, I sincerely wish to extend my gratitude to our valued customers, financiers/bankers, business associates/partners and shareholders for their confidence, support and loyalty and I look forward for their continuing support in the Group.
+I would also like to extend my appreciation and gratitude to the relevant regulatory authorities and agencies for their continued support, co-operation and advice.

-To the management and staffs, thank you for your loyalty, dedication and commitment that has driven the Group into what it is today and to greater heights in the years ahead.
+To the management and staffs, thank you for your loyalty, dedication and commitment toward contributing to the Group.